Xerxes004/opencl-book-samples/README.md

 # Installation of the OpenCL Programming Guide sample code

+*Note: This code was copied from [this archived SVN repo](https://storage.googleapis.com/google-code-archive-source/v2/code.google.com/opencl-book-samples/source-archive.zip).
+Because the original SVN repo is down, I was not able to copy the histories or authors appropriately.
+Help would be appreciated to get those histories and authors so that this repository can properly reflect those attributions.*

 ## Introduction

 The sample code for the OpenCL Programming Guide was designed to work on a variety of OpenCL 1.1-compatible devices and platforms.
 This page details instructions on building the sample code for a select set of platforms.
 The code has been tested on Mac OS X 10.7, Microsoft Windows 7, and Ubuntu Linux 11.04.
 The sample code has been tested using the AMD, Nvidia, and Apple OpenCL implementations.